3Dmondo/fractal/Mandelbrot.Web/IMPLEMENTATION_STRATEGY_RENDER_CSHARP.md

 Concrete files to add / update (minimal)

 - New: `Mandelbrot.Web/Rendering/MandelbrotRenderer.cs`
-  - Implement Evergine/WebGPU resource creation, uniform updates and `Draw()` using the `HelloTriangleWasm` example as a template.
+  - Implement Evergine/WebGPU resource creation, uniform updates and `Draw()` using the `Mandelbrot.Web` example as a template.
 Keep code concise and focused on the Mandelbrot uniform inputs and a fullscreen render.

 - Update: `Mandelbrot.Web/Pages/Home.razor` and `Home.razor.cs`
   - Add canvas with id `mandelbrot-canvas` and include `mandelbrot.js`.